Entrepreneurs: Growing Work for People

 by MK Ward

 Little is known about how work is designed by entrepreneurs, and scholars have begun to wonder about steady versus changing aspects of start-ups .
-As entrepreneur’s scale up their business, they need to make decisions about people’s roles, such as who should work together in a team and how specialized should each role be.
+As entrepreneurs scale up their business, they need to make decisions about people’s roles, such as who should work together in a team and how specialized each role should be etc...

 We had the opportunity to talk to one entrepreneur, Matt, about his thinking on work design.
 Matt started up, and now directs, a digital marketing agency with a focus on programmatic and dynamic ad creation.